patrickedqvist/gatsby-source-teamtailor/README.md

 `version`
 When Teamtailor make backwards-incompatible changes to the API, they release new, dated versions.
 Replace `20161108` with the version you want to use.

+`status`
+Filter by job status.
+Default is "all".
+Available statuses are: published, unlisted, archived, draft, scheduled and all.
+Depending on your permission you may not be able to use certain of these statuses.
+Read more about [Teamtailor Permissions](https://docs.teamtailor.com/#permissions).

 ## How to query